psoloway/puppetlabs-tomcat/README.md

 #####`$install_from_source`

-Specifies whether or not to install from source.
-A Boolean that defaults to 'true'.
+*Optional.* Specifies whether or not to install from source.
+Valid options: 'true' or 'false'.
+Default: 'true'.

 #####`$purge_connectors`

-Specifies whether or not to purge existing Connector elements from server.xml.
+*Optional.* Specifies whether or not to purge existing Connector elements from server.xml.
+Valid options: 'true' or 'false'.
+Default: 'false'.

-For example, if you specify an HTTP connector element using `tomcat::config::server::connector` and `purge_connectors` is set to `true` then existing HTTP connectors will be removed and only the HTTP connector you have specified will remain once the module has been applied.

-This is useful if you want to change the ports of existing connectors instead of adding additional connectors.
-Boolean that defaults to 'false'.

 #####`$purge_realms`

-Specifies whether or not to purge existing Realm elements from server.xml.
+*Optional.* Specifies whether or not to purge existing Realm elements from server.xml.
+Valid options: 'true' or 'false'.
+Default: 'false'.

-For example, if you specify a Realm using `tomcat::config::server::realm` and `purge_realms` is set to `true` then existing Realm elements will be removed and only the Realm you have specified will remain once the module has been applied.

-Boolean that defaults to 'false'.

 #####`$manage_user`

-Specifies whether or not to manage the user.
-Boolean that defaults to 'true'.
+*Optional.* Specifies whether or not to manage the user.
+Valid options: 'true' or 'false'.
+Default: 'true'.

 #####`$manage_group`

-Specifies whether or not to manage the group.
-Boolean that defaults to 'true'.
+*Optional.* Specifies whether or not to manage the group.
+Valid options: 'true' or 'false'.
+Default: 'true'.

 ####tomcat::config::server